numpy/numpy/doc/neps/nep-0018-array-function-protocol.rst

 including it (because we use ``functools.wraps``).
 This means it is unlikely to work well with static analysis tools, which could report invalid arguments.
 Likewise, there is a price in readability: these optional arguments won't be included in the docstrings for NumPy functions.
+These downsides mean that users should make use of this feature with care.

 Future difficulty extending NumPy's API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~